whg-training/statistics-course/Introduction_to_GWAS/practicals/meta-analysis_and_fine-mapping_practical/Fine-mapping.md

 #### Interpreting FINEMAP output

-You run of FINEMAP should have produced several output files (the ones you named in your `finemap.master` file):
+Your run of FINEMAP should have produced several output files (the ones you named in your `finemap.master` file):

 [TODO: improve this section].